-- Peel and chop the carrots; should you not like raw carrots, you can lightly boil them for 3-4 minutes, so to eliminate some of the crunch.
+- Peel and chop the carrots; OPTIONAL: you can lightly boil the carrots for 3-4 minutes, so as to eliminate most of its raw flavor, if unliked, while still maintaining some crunch.

 - Wash and peel the celery, then chop it to size.

-- Put all of the chopped vegetables in a large bowl; choose a bowl that allows you to easily mix the salad, not one that just fits it.
+- Place potatoes and chopped vegetables in a large mixing bowl; choose a bowl that allows you to easily mix the salad, not one that just fits it.

 Prepare the creamy potato salad dressing